 The project received Planning Commission approval in June 2017 and we began marketing outreach to the community including teasers about the development as we transitioned into branding the new project.

-The project consisted of three buildings named after the project: a University of Utah Health Care center, a modern office building with sweeping views of the mountain and city, and an upscale apartment building located in the heart of Sugar House.
+The project consists of three buildings: a University of Utah Health Care center, a modern office building with sweeping views of the mountains and city, and an upscale apartment building located in the heart of Sugar House.

 We created a visual identity and brand for the new center that took cues from both the name, history of the site, and integrated community feedback.
 We also created a brand launch video for the brand that helped begin the leasing process.